phaserjs/phaser/README.md

 * Group enableBody parameter was incorrectly assigned to the debug var (thanks BurnedToast, fix #565)
 * Fixed Tile callback check in Arcade Physics (fix #562)
 * Removed the examples build script from the Gruntfile (fix #592)
+* The P2 World wouldn't clear down fully on a State change, now properly clears out contacts, resets the bitmask, etc.

 TODO: